What is a representation review?

 The goal of a representation review is to ensure that the council's representation arrangements are both fair and effective.
 "Fair" means each Councillor represents about the same number of voters.
 "Effective" means each constituency reflects a community with common interests.
 The representation review also aims to align representation with changes in population and these communities.

-What is preliminary engagement?
+What was preliminary engagement?

 What are we asking you to have your say on?